 His drum lessons start from the very basics and include everything you need to get started.
 Each lesson includes a good quality video, along with additional supporting materials, such as sheet music and audio files.

-There are hundreds of lessons, starting with the basics, and eventually getting to odd time signatures, complex patterns, and working with other textures such as brushes and mallets.
+There are hundreds of lessons, starting with the basics and eventually getting to odd time signatures, complex patterns, and working with other textures such as brushes and mallets.

-Through Artistworks, you get the option to submit videos of your playing of Peter Erskine to review.
+Through Artistworks, you get the option to submit videos of your playing to Peter Erskine to review.
 He reviews all submissions and sends you a video response to give you feedback and help identify areas for improvement.

 There are some great deals on courses at Udemy, but keep in mind that not all Udemy courses are created equal.
 Be sure to check out the reviews on the platform before deciding whether to go for them or not.

-This YouTube channel has a number of free tutorials and lessons that teach you hand and foot combinations along with other techniques like Jazz Ride Cymbal, Traditional Hi Hat Timekeeping, and Cross-Stick Ghost Notes amongst many others.
+This YouTube channel has a number of free tutorials and lessons that teach you hand and foot combinations along with other techniques like Jazz Ride Cymbal, Traditional Hi-Hat Timekeeping, and Cross-Stick Ghost Notes, amongst many others.

 He has also successfully finished writing 3 books based on his YouTube channel.
-There is quality information about Grooves and Brush Grooves, Licks and other drum equipment.
+There is quality information about Grooves and Brush Grooves, Licks, and other drum equipment.
 You can admire him performing live gigs and giving insights on practice and improving your drumming skills.

 BoomBoom Percussion is a YouTube channel run by Jen Lowe – an accomplished instrumentalist and songwriter.
-On this channel she shares personal videos with information about drumming, and her years of experience with drum corps.
+On this channel, she shares personal videos with information about drumming and her years of experience with drum corps.

 It is a great place to learn the basics and pioneering drum techniques and tips for hand percussion, congas, timbales, and djembe.
 You also get to learn the basics of Cajon drumming and acquire information on amazing Meinl Cajon drums.
 Enjoy some of her best gigs and take your drumming game to the next level.

 This website is more like an encyclopedia on drumming.
 It was created 25 years ago by Bernhard Castiglioni in Switzerland.
 It features a wide range of videos with performances by skilled drummers from all music genres.
-Along with these, you get to explore free discussion forums run by over 60,000 members that will surely answer most of your drumming queries, free drum clinics, grooves, and sounds etc.
+Along with these, you get to explore free discussion forums run by over 60,000 members that will surely answer most of your drumming queries, free drum clinics, grooves, and sounds.